All Episodes

 It's not coming to you.

-I have a friend of mine in Delaware golf buddy who thinks Biden's the smartest guy's in.
+I have a friend of mine in Delaware, a golf buddy, who thinks Biden's the smartest guy's ever.

 I just can't.

-When I hear stuff like this is that how can anybody think this guy has an IQ over that of a pencil racer?
+When I hear stuff like this, how can anybody think this guy has an IQ over that of a pencil racer?

-We want to let that trillion dollar tax cut expire so the middle class doesn't have to bear the burden of all that money going to the super wealth.
+We want to let that trillion-dollar tax cut expire so the middle class doesn't have to bear the burden of all that money going to the super wealthy.

 So somehow you're sitting out there paying whatever tax rate you are.